-A history on foot: How Mumbai’s cosmopolitan history shaped Indian nationalism
+A history on foot: How Mumbai’s cosmopolitan past shaped Indian nationalism

 As we looked back on our day, we realised that while there were some signs indicating the historic sites we had visited, they didn’t quite convey the immense significance of these spots in the city and country’s history.
 Unlike Delhi, where the national movement’s commemoration is monumental, in Mumbai its markers are humdrum, like the road or traffic signs.
 In keeping with the city’s rushed daily rhythms, it is as if Mumbai has chosen not to prominently feature its past in its present.

 I am writing this column several months after the walk.
 In the meantime, India held a national election.
 Defying the pollsters and pundits, the results suggested that religious appeals had failed to sway voters; their verdict, in fact, appeared to rebuff the January 22 extravaganza.
-For the two of us walking that day and for many others, this was a stark reminder of Indian society’s longstanding grassroots tradition of resistance to extremism even when strong intuitions or a unified opposition were missing.
+For the two of us walking that day and for many others, this was a stark reminder of Indian society’s longstanding grassroots tradition of resistance to extremism even when strong institutions or a unified opposition were missing.

 The Independence movement too did not simply flow from the top down.
 The citizens’ takeover of the Quit India agitations in that sense is not surprising.
 Leaders like Tilak, Gandhi, and Ambedkar developed their own strategies, but they also tapped into and scaled up community resistance.